-Tax Collection at Source (TCS) has similarities with TDS, as well as a few distinctive features.
-TDS refers to the tax which is deducted when the recipient of goods or services makes some payments under a contract etc. while TCS refers to the tax which is collected by the electronic commerce operator when a supplier supplies some goods or services through its portal and the payment for that supply is collected by the electronic commerce operator.
+Tax Collection at Source (TCS) has similarities with TDS, as well as has distinctive features also.
+TDS refers to tax which is deducted when recipient of goods or services makes some payments under a contract etc. while TCS refers to tax which is collected by the electronic commerce operator when a supplier supplies some goods or services through its portal and the payment for that supply is collected by the electronic commerce operator.
 We will discuss the exact nature of TCS with an example.
 There are many e-Commerce operators [hereinafter referred to as an Operator], like Amazon, Flipkart, Jabong, etc. operating in India.
-These operators display on their portal products as well as services which are actually supplied by some other person to the consumer.
+These operators displays / lists on their portal products as well as services which are actually supplied by some other person to the consumer.
 The goods or services belonging to other suppliers are displayed on the portals of the operators and consumers buy such goods/services through these portals.
-On placing the order for a particular product/service, the actual supplier supplies the selected product/service to the consumer.
-The price/consideration for the product/ service is collected by the Operator from the consumer and passed on to the actual supplier after the deduction of commission by the Operator.
+On placing the order for a particular product/ services the actual supplier supplies the selected product/services to the consumer.
+The price/consideration for the product/services is collected by the Operator from the consumer and passed on to the actual supplier after deducting his commission by the Operator.
 The Government has placed the responsibility on the Operator to collect the ‘tax’ at a rate of 1% from the supplier.
-This shall be done by the Operator by paying the supplier, the price of the product /services, less the tax, calculated at the rate of 1%.
-The said amount will be calculated on the net value of the goods/ services supplied through the portal of the Operator.
+This shall be done by the Operator by paying the supplier the price of the product /services, less the tax, calculated at the rate of 1%.
+The said amount will be calculated on the net value of the goods/ services supplied through the portal of the operator.

 Let us have a look at the statutory provisions relating to TCS.